-NHS Highland Working Carers Network established to support staff who undertake the role of Unpaid Carer.
+- NHS Highland Working Carers Network established to support staff who undertake the role of Unpaid Carer.
 The network meets online, on the last Thursday of every month, providing peer support and the opportunity to access additional support and advice.
-It has also been a useful way to involve Unpaid Carers in the development of the Carer's Strategy and related policies.

-The Carers Strategy is under development and will be launched in early 2025.
-Outreach has been taking place to ensure that the voices of unpaid Adult Carers are heard and shape the development of the Strategy.

-NHS Highland has ongoing contracts with Third Sector organisations to help us implement the requirements of the Carers (Scotland) Act (2016):

-- Connecting Carers to offer all adult Unpaid Carers the opportunity to complete an outcome-focused Carer's Support plan and to access additional advice and support when undertaking the role of an unpaid carer. - Partners in Advocacy to provide unpaid carers, living in the Highland Council area, with professional, independent advocacy.
+It has also been a useful way to involve Unpaid Carers in the development of the Carer's Strategy and related policies. - The Carers Strategy is under development and will be launched in early 2025.
+Outreach has been taking place to ensure that the voices of unpaid Adult Carers are heard and shape the development of the Strategy. - NHS Highland has ongoing contracts with Third Sector organisations to help us implement the requirements of the Carers (Scotland) Act (2016): - Connecting Carers to offer all adult Unpaid Carers the opportunity to complete an outcome-focused Carer's Support plan and to access additional advice and support when undertaking the role of an unpaid carer. - O Partners in Advocacy to provide unpaid carers, living in the Highland Council area, with professional, independent advocacy.
 Many of the issues involved in the independent advocacy role are complex and involve longer term relationships with Carers.
 Some Carers may also feel vulnerable and therefore require a greater degree of support from an independent advocate.
-All Carers are supported on an issue-byissue basis and their relationship with the service is continually reviewed at weekly team meetings in terms of dependency and what can be done to help empower them as individuals. - Mobilise an online service has been commissioned which provides access to advice and information for carers.

-In addition to the above contracted services, project funding totalling £250k per annum has been awarded to third sector projects delivering services and support for carers in local areas including a befriending service, creative arts projects and carer support at home.
+All Carers are supported on an issue-by-issue basis and their relationship with the service is continually reviewed at weekly team meetings in terms of dependency and what can be done to help empower them as individuals. - 'Mobilise' an online service has been commissioned which provides access to advice and information for carers. - In addition to the above contracted services, project funding totalling £250k per annum has been awarded to Third Sector projects delivering services and support for carers in local areas including a befriending service, creative arts projects and carer support at home.

-Highland area Number of carers with completed Adult Carer's Support Plan (May 2024)
+Highland Area Number of Carers with completed Adult Carer's Support Plan (May 2024)

 Badenoch & Strathspey 163

 Caithness 253

 Lochaber 241

 Nairn & Nairnshire 233

 Skye & Lochalsh 85

 Sutherland 153

 Inverness 1111

 Ross-shire (East & West) 755

 Out of area 37

-TOTAL 3031
+TOTAL: 3031

 Funding for short-breaks and respite has continued, with £3.5 million awarded to carers in Highland since 2021.
-There have been 6,000 applications involving 2,000 carers.
+There have been 6,000 applications involving 2,000 carers organisations responsible for the delivery of care in a recovery orientated system.
+The purpose of the standards is to improve access and retention in MAT, enable people to make an informed choice about care, include family members or nominated person(s) wherever appropriate, and to strengthen accountability and leadership so that the necessary governance and resource is in place to implement them effectively.